-In limited circumstances, DOE may approve a waiver to allow a foreign entity to participate as a subrecipient.

-If the applicant seeks to include a foreign entity as a subrecipient, the applicant must submit a separate explicit written waiver request in the Full Application for each proposed foreign subrecipient.
+In limited circumstances, EERE may approve a waiver to allow a foreign entity to participate as a prime recipient or subrecipient to the project funded under this FOA.
+A foreign entity may submit a Full Application to this FOA, but the Full Application must be accompanied by an explicit written waiver request.
+Likewise, if the applicant seeks to include a foreign entity as a subrecipient, the applicant must submit a separate explicit written waiver request in the Full Application for each proposed foreign subrecipient.
+The requirement for a foreign entity waiver is specific to the application submitted under the EERE FOA with consideration to the participants included on the application to the EERE FOA.

-Appendix C lists the information that must be included in a foreign entity waiver request.
-The applicant does not have the right to appeal DOE's decision concerning a waiver request.
+Appendix B lists the information that must be included in a foreign entity waiver request.
+The applicant does not have the right to appeal EERE's decision concerning a waiver request.